oguzkaganeren/linux-hub/CONTRIBUTING.md

 Once your PR is merged, your contributions will be publicly visible on the [README](README.md).

-Now that you are part of the manj.
+Now that you are part of the LinuxHub.